 Administratively designated as High School 430, Brooklyn Technical High School is a prestigious New York City public high school with a specialization in mathematics, engineering, science, and technology.
 The institution is one of the three original specialized high schools under the New York City Department of Education, alongside Bronx High School of Science and Stuyvesant High School.
 Brooklyn Tech has the reputation of being one of the most selective and esteemed public high schools in the country.

 Over the years, the specialized high school has remained true to its original goal of building a workforce that’s more technically literate while keeping updated with the latest technological innovation and skills.
 Known as the largest of the specialized schools in the city, Brooklyn Tech provides students with an exciting environment for building, designing, and working with their hands.

 One of the governing ideals of the school is the belief that students enjoy learning more when they can feel, touch, and do things.
 This can be seen across all subject areas but most recognizable in the labs and workshops of the school’s 18 scientific or technical “majors.”

-Brooklyn Tech has more than 20 guidance counselors to facilitate students.
-They work with small groups or individuals at every key transition point, like the freshman year and during the process of college admissions.
+Brooklyn Tech has more than 20 guidance counselors to facilitate the student body.
+They work with small groups or individuals at every key transition point, as the freshman year and during the process of college admissions.
 This is the school’s way of trying to give more attention to its students.
 After graduation, approximately one-third of graduates attend private or out-of-state colleges.
 Most graduates attend SUNY and CUNY schools, including the well-known Macaulay Honors College.